Who are they?

 ‘A wonderful, thoughtful and sensitive approach to learning,’ according to one parent, with nearly all those we spoke to emphasising this company’s commitment to the personal touch and child-centred approach - more ‘they got my child loving learning again’ and ‘my son’s confidence has rocketed’ than gloating about hard results in record time.
 ‘My daughter was extremely resistant to having a tutor, but now absolutely loves her and says of all the people who teach her, she is the most helpful.
 It’s not as if she’s even been going that long but they’ve built up this fabulous rapport,’ said one.

-Top-heavy on the primary end (probably because of the owner’s background), but covering the whole gamut, they currently offer support in any primary exams (4+, 7+, 8+, 10+, 11+, Sats) and secondary school support (including GCSEs, iGCSEs, IB and A levels) in mainly maths, English and sciences, with languages next in demand (they have Italian, Russian, Mandarin and German teachers on their books, among others), followed by other subjects including art, business studies.
+Used to be top-heavy on the primary end (probably because of the owner’s background), but now covers the whole gamut – everything from primary exams (4+, 7+, 8+, 10+, 11+, Sats) to secondary (including GCSEs, iGCSEs, IB and A levels).
+Maths, English and sciences are most in demand, then languages (they have Italian, Russian, Mandarin and German teachers on their books, among others), followed by other subjects including art, business studies.
 ‘If a family comes to us with a subject we don’t offer, we’ll do our best to cater for them, but can’t promise.’

 SEN is a strength, with a small team of fully qualified SEN teachers on their books – ‘we fully understand the importance of having a specialist to provide the right support for each child,’ says Katie Jayne, who has contact with ed psychs, occupational therapists and others, with plenty of referring involved in her role.

 Home schooling is on the menu, but it’s more a case of ‘sides’ than ‘main courses’, certainly when it comes to long-term placements.
 Shorter-term cases tend to be families relocating or having some issues (eg bullying) which result in a child being out of school for a short period – the focus is equipping them with the skills and confidence to return to school, ideally within a few weeks.
-Online tutoring also available, but not much take up.
+Online tutoring also available and on the up, especially since COVID.

 Unusually, tutees are as young as three – something we tend to be sceptical of, but Katie Jayne insists, ‘it’s usually only for bilingual or trilingual families and doesn’t last longer than 30-45 minutes per session, which is completely play based and carried out by an early years specialist – the kind of thing they’d get at nursery.’
 Highest age for tutees was 18, but the agency is increasingly called on by parents who are seeking conversational language tuition.